The Joy of Spring

 I will not leave you comfortless.
 I will come to you.
 (KJV)

-And they’ll realize that hope, like spring, is on the horizon.
+And they’ll realize that hope is on the horizon.